pathiknd/live-tracker/README.md

 >ng serve
 ```
 [angular-cli](https://github.com/angular/angular-cli) is still in beta phase but I haven't faced any issue using it.
 It makes the whole development experience very smooth and lets you focus core job.

-# Positives

-* Thanks to TypeScript, being able to write "OO" code for Javascript was great.
-I used generics, interfaces, etc. It lets you organize your code in very structured way - the way you normally see in OO languages like C#, Java, etc. I was able to implement standard OO patters like Observer and Command in TypeScript.

-* [angular-cli](https://github.com/angular/angular-cli): it makes the app development a lot easier.
-There are number of components you have to bring togather to make it work like TypeScript compiler, webpack, typings, webpack-dev-server, etc. angular-cli lets you use all that with simple commands.

-* Google Chrome lets you debug Typescript code so combination of webpack-dev-server and Chrome makes it easy to debug code during development.

-* I do not have experience with Angular 1.x so I can't comment how Angular 2 is different.
-But Angular 2 app looks very organized and managable - provided you break it down in to smaller components and keep them separate as Angular 2 recommends.
-It was very easy to write smaller components and then compose them in a root component on the page.

-* Rx is very powerful.
-Initially it is  difficult to start but once you get used to thinking in terms of streams and operators, it makes lot of problems a lot easier to solve.
-There are good rsources [here](https://github.com/Reactive-Extensions/RxJS) and [here](http://reactivex.io/)